Uncovering JAPA

 Although such low rents might be attributed to low-quality construction and undesirable locations, scholars have long argued that the landlords purposely set the rents below market for decent-quality units.
 However, this argument has never been empirically proven and the extent to which owners set rent below the market is unclear.

-In order to investigate the extent of below-market rent setting and the factors that affected the SRP owners’ decision to lower the rent below its market value, Nathaniel Decker surveyed 950 SRP owners in the top 149 U.S. metros.
+To investigate the extent of below-market rent setting and the factors that affected the SRP owners' decision to lower the rent below its market value, Nathaniel Decker surveyed 950 SRP owners in the top 149 U.S. metros.

-In "Affordable Housing Without Public Subsidies" in the Journal of the American Planning Association (Vol. 87, No. 1), Nathaniel Decker argues that almost half of survey respondents intentionally provided an average of 16 percent discount to their tenants for diverse reasons, which involved economic and social factors, as well as owners’ market expertise.
+In "Affordable Housing Without Public Subsidies" in the Journal of the American Planning Association (Vol. 87, No. 1), Nathaniel Decker argues that almost half of the survey respondents intentionally provided an average of 16 percent discount to their tenants for diverse reasons, which involved economic and social factors, as well as owners' market expertise.

 Based on an additional 161 phone interviews with SRP owners, Decker found that landlords used below-market rent strategies to prevent vacancy losses and to attract or retain trusted tenants.
 In some cases, they considered the tenants’ income in setting up the rents.

 These interviews also suggested that larger portfolio landlords were less likely to set rents below market due to escalator clauses in the leases and utilization of market data.
-However, the impact of portfolio size was not proven to be substantial in the regressions despite the result of these interviews.
+However, the impact of portfolio size was not proven to be substantial in the regressions despite the results of these interviews.

 Regression analysis added a critical layer to understanding factors affecting rent setting among the group of all SRP owners in the United States.
 Interestingly, the factors that are assumed in the existing theory to affect the rent prices (i.e., local market conditions, landlords’ asset portfolio, and experience) had no discernible impact on below-market rent setting.